Radioactive Iodine (I-131) Therapy for Thyroid Cancer

 • To treat some thyroid cancers that have spread to lymph nodes and other parts of the body.

-To prepare for your RAI therapy and make it more effective there are two things you should do.
+To prepare for your RAI therapy and help it work, you can:

-• Follow a low-iodine diet for 1-2 weeks before treatment.
+• Follow a low-iodine diet for 1 to 2 weeks before treatment.
 Iodine is found in many foods that we eat.
 If you have too much iodine in your diet, your thyroid cells may not take up the RAI.
-Foods rich in iodine that you should avoid include dairy products, eggs, seafood, soy, and foods that contain iodized salt and red dye #3.
+Foods rich in iodine that you should avoid are dairy products, eggs, seafood, soy, and foods that contain iodized salt and red dye #3.

 • Make sure you have high levels of thyroid-stimulating hormone (TSH) in your blood.
 This hormone is what makes your thyroid tissue take up the radioactive iodine.
 This is different for each person and your care provider will let you know which is the best option for you.
-It can be done using one of the following methods:
+It can be done using one of these ways:

-• You can get injections of a medication called Thyrogen, given daily for two days prior to your RAI therapy.
-Thyrogen is recombinant TSH and these injections will elevate the TSH level in your blood, which in turn stimulates the thyroid cells to take up the RAI.
+• Your care team may suggest a medication called Thyrogen.
+Thyrogen is an injection that is given daily for two days before your RAI therapy.
+Thyrogen is recombinant TSH which means these injections will increase the TSH level in your blood, which stimulates the thyroid cells to take up the RAI.

-• Another way is to stop taking your thyroid hormone pills for about 2-3 weeks.
-Your body will sense that your thyroid hormone levels are low and will try to stimulate thyroid hormone production by producing large amounts of TSH (your body does not know that your thyroid gland has been removed).
+• Another way is to stop taking your thyroid hormone pills for about 2 to 3 weeks.
+Your body will sense that your thyroid hormone levels are low and will try to stimulate thyroid hormone production by making large amounts of TSH (your body does not know that your thyroid gland has been removed).

-Your provider will tell you exactly what you should do to prepare and will answer any questions you have.
+Your provider will tell you how to prepare and will answer any questions you have.

 RAI is usually given in pill form.
-A liquid form is also available if you have trouble swallowing pills.
-Once you take the pill will you not be able to eat or drink for a few hours, so your body can take in the iodine.
+If you have trouble swallowing a pill, you may be able to take a liquid form.
+Once you take the pill you will not be able to eat or drink for a few hours, so your body can take in the iodine.
 Then you will be asked to drink lots of fluids to get rid of the excess RAI and you can eat like normal.

 This treatment will make you radioactive and you may need to stay in the hospital for a few days after treatment.
-You may have imaging tests done to see where the iodine has been absorbed in your body.
+You may have imaging tests done to see where the iodine has been absorbed (taken in) by your body.

 Safety After Treatment

-RAI remains in your system for a few weeks.
-Any excess RAI not taken up by your thyroid is excreted in your urine, stool, saliva, and perspiration 1-2 days after treatment.
+RAI stays in your system for a few weeks.
+Any leftover RAI not taken up by your thyroid is excreted in (leaves your body through) your urine, stool, saliva, and sweat 1 to 2 days after treatment.
 You will need to follow radiation safety precautions after receiving RAI.
-The length of time you need to follow these precautions depends on the dose of RAI you were given.
+How long you need to follow these precautions depends on the dose of RAI you were given.
 Your provider will give you specific guidelines.
 Some precautions may include:

 • Staying 6 feet away from others for the first few days (10 feet away for the first 24 hours), especially pregnant women and young children.